Rasputin (song): Composition

 The end of the song recounts a modified version of a popular description of the events that culminated in Rasputin's assassination, as perpetrated by Felix Yusupov, Vladimir Purishkevich, and Dmitri Pavlovich, on 16 December 1916 (O.S.).
 The song accurately states that the conspirators asked him "Come to visit us", and then recounts a widely popular account of the assassination in Yusupov's estate: that Rasputin's assassins fatally shot him after he survived the poisoning of his wine.

 Historian Simon Sebag Montefiore has described the song as "an excellent introduction to Russian court politics in the early 20th century."
 While the song accurately re-tells many of the unfavorable contemporary rumours that damaged Rasputin's reputation and led to his assassination, there is no verifiable evidence to suggest that he had an affair with Alexandra.

 Frank Farian's American friend Bill Swisher, who was a soldier in Germany at the time, provides spoken vocals at the bridge in the form of a newsreader.
 Swisher also guested on Boney M. singles such as "Ma Baker" and "El Lute".

 Melody

 AllMusic's journalist Donald A. Guarisco described it as "a tribute to the legendary Russian historical figure that uses balalaikas to create its textured rhythm guitar hook."
 Its melody caused a debate in the 1970s due to its similarity to the traditional Turkish song "Kâtibim", but the band denied there was any borrowing.
+However, during an episode of the BBC podcast "Soul Music", Boney M lead singer Liz Mitchell stated "I've heard that it was an old Turkish folk song that was owned by a Tunisian.
+So we bought it from a Tunisian."